Venkiarts1234/node-react-app/README.md

   >`npm run start`

-*That's It Client and Server app run on specified ports*
+*That's It Client and Server app run on the specified ports*